 BUI Refusal to Submit

-Tampa Attorney on BUI Refusal Penalties
+BUI Refusal Penalties

 If you have been arrested for BUI or Boating under the Influence of alcohol or drugs, contact an attorney at the Sammis Law Firm to discuss the facts of your BUI case and ways to defend yourself against this serious criminal offense.
-Contact an aggressive and experienced
+Contact an aggressive and experienced criminal defense attorney.

-Contact an aggressive and experienced DUI Attorney in Tampa, FL, by calling 813-250-0500 to schedule your free, confidential consultation today.
-Read more about BUI penalties, consequences, and sanctions.
+Contact an aggressive and experienced attorney for BUI cases in and around Tampa, FL, by calling 813-250-0500 to schedule your free, confidential consultation today.

 Along with the statement, the officer must also submit a sworn statement on a form provided by the department that the person has been advised of both the penalties for failure to submit to the blood, breath, or urine test and the procedure for requesting a hearing.

-(3) A person who has been advised of the penalties pursuant to subsection (2) may, within 30 days afterwards, request a hearing before a county court judge.
-A request for a hearing tolls the period for payment of the civil penalty, and, if the assessment of the civil penalty is sustained by the hearing and any subsequent judicial review, the civil penalty must be paid within 30 days after final disposition.
+In these caes, the defendant shoudl requesting a hearing with the county court judge within 30 days after the arrest.
+The request for a hearing tolls the period for payment of the civil penalty, and, if the assessment of the civil penalty is sustained by the hearing and any subsequent judicial review, the civil penalty must be paid within 30 days after final disposition.

-This article was last updated on Monday, May 22, 2017.
+This article was last updated on Friday, January 26, 2018.